telerik/kendo-ui-core/docs/controls/editors/upload/how-to/remove-files-with-errors.md

 # Remove Files with Errors

-This example demonstrates how to remove files with any errors, not passing the validation, using the Kendo UI Upload widget.
+This example demonstrates how to remove files, which contain errors and which have not passed the validation, by using the Kendo UI Upload widget.

 ###### Example